samlhao/Genome-Assembly/README.md

 # Genome-Assembly
-scripts for running genome assembly tools
+scripts for running genome assembly tools in batch